Zan-Hiro/Project-Library/README.md

 I finised for the most part of this project.

-But, localStorage part is not finished.
+But, localStorage part is not finished.(Optional part)

 So, if you add the new book in the list and reload browser, your adding list will disappear.(not remaing data on the browser).

-I wolud like to add localStorage function in the near future.
+I wolud like to add localStorage function in the near future.(Probably)

 Thank you read this message.